emiltj/cds-visual-exam/assignment_self/README.md

 <!-- ASSIGNMENT DESCRIPTION -->
 ## Assignment description

 This self-assigned assignment has two main questions it seeks to investigate.
+The investigation is not hypothesis driven nor research oriented.
+Rather, it is meant to be a fun and atypical way of exploring some methods used in visual analytics.

 **Question 1 - Generating stylized paintings**